giridharmb/Golang-README/README.md

             select {
             case data, ok := <-messages:
                 if !ok {
-                    channelClose = true // we set this to true once we get to know that (messages) channel is closed
+                    channelIsClosed = true // we set this to true once we get to know that (messages) channel is closed
                     // Important !
                     // the 'break' below >>
                     // will only break out of select